Medically reviewed by Drugs.com. Last updated on May 1, 2020.

 There are no contraindications listed in the US manufacturer’s labeling.

-Canadian labeling: Hypersensitivity to efinaconazole or any component of the formulation.
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to efinaconazole or any component of the formulation.

 Onychomycosis: Topical: Apply to affected toenail(s) once daily for 48 weeks.